Woolfrey/woolfrey.github.io/_posts/25-06-15-quaternions-for-dummies.md

 - $\|\boldsymbol{p}\|$ is equivalent to the magnitude of rotation, and
 - $\hat{\boldsymbol{p}}$ is the axis of rotation.

 This is exactly what Euler's rotation theorem states: any 3D rotation may be parameterised by an angle of rotation about a fixed axis.
 Thus, we can use quaternions to represent rotation.
-But not just \emph{any} quaternion; it must be the exponential of a purely imaginary quaternion.
+But not just any quaternion; it must be the exponential of a purely imaginary quaternion.

 [⬆️ Back to top.](#top)